Newcastle takeover - your questions answered a year on

 Matthew: I don't think so.
 While I maintain any takeover was more about the end of the Mike Ashley era than who came in, given how long supporters had campaigned for him to sell the club, we know the involvement of the Saudi Public Investment Fund in the deal did not sit comfortably with some fans and may still be an issue for them.
 But, there are other supporters who feel they and Newcastle have been unfairly criticised over this.

 The links between Newcastle and Saudi Arabia are certainly there.
-The governor of PIF, Yasir Al-Rumayyan is the club's chairman, while the CEO of the Saudi Golf Federation, Majed Al Sorour, has been appointed to the board.
+United chairman Yasir Al-Rumayyan is the governor of the Public Investment Fund (PIF) of Saudi Arabia - the country's sovereign wealth fund which has estimated assets of $620bn (£550bn) - while the chief executive of the Saudi Golf Federation, Majed Al Sorour, has been appointed to the board.

 The club travelled to Jeddah for a training camp in January and could return during the World Cup break.
 Eddie Howe and some of his new signings have also been asked questions by journalists about the Saudi human rights record.

-This season's green and white third kit - seen in the draw with Wolves in August - drew criticism because of its resemblance to the Saudi Arabia national team kit, with Amnesty International saying wearing it would be "clear evidence" of sportswashing by the Saudi state.
+This season's green and white third kit - seen in the draw with Wolves in August - drew criticism because of its resemblance to the Saudi Arabia national team kit, with Amnesty International saying wearing it would be "clear evidence" of 'sportswashing' by the Saudi state.

 Do you feel that a docu-series would be beneficial to Newcastle beyond the fee they would receive for it?
 If so in what way?

 This is certainly not something that would have happened before the takeover!
 Because of the unquenchable thirst on Tyneside for news, information and access, I think most fans would enjoy seeing behind the scenes.
 It feels like they are building something special, and it would be interesting to see more of how the club is changing.
 The worldwide reach of these documentaries should also help to grow Newcastle's profile and attract new supporters.
-A lot may depend on how much access Eddie Howe would want to give to a film crew as he is very loyal towards and protective of his players and the dressing room environment.
+A lot may depend on how much access manager Eddie Howe would want to give to a film crew because he is very loyal towards and protective of his players and the dressing room environment.

 Now the owners have 12 months under their belts, do you think they have had to re-evaluate their ambitions of being Premier League title contenders within five to 10 years?